BabDev/laravel-breadcrumbs/UPGRADE-2.0.md

 ## Package Requirements

 - Laravel 10 or later
-- PHP 8.1 or later
+- PHP 8.2 or later

 ## General Changes

 - The default view is now the `breadcrumbs::tailwind` view
+- Removed support for `facade/ignition-contracts`